Sophisticated and small versus simple and sizeable: When does it pay off to introduce drifting coefficients in Bayesian VARs?: Bayesian inference

 \section{Bayesian inference}

 The joint posterior distribution of our model is analytically intractable.
-Fortunately, however, the full conditional posterior distributions mostly belong to some well known family of distributions, implying that we can set up a conceptually straightforward Gibbs sampling algorithm to estimate the model.
+Fortunately, however, the full conditional posterior distributions mostly belong to some well-known family of distributions, implying that we can set up a conceptually straightforward Gibbs sampling algorithm to estimate the model.